e0ne/brick-python-cinderclient-ext/README.rst

 Optional dependencies based on Cinder driver's protocol::

-* open-iscsi - for volume attachment via iSCSI
+* open-iscsi, udev - for volume attachment via iSCSI
 * ceph-common - for volume attachment via iSCSI (Ceph)
 * nfs-common - for volume attachment using NFS protocol

+NOTE (e0ne): current version is tested only on Linux hosts

 For any other imformation, refer to the parent projects, Cinder and python-cinderclient::